July 31, 2017

 Back Up a vCenter Server Appliance: How-To

 One of the downsides with earlier versions of the vCenter server appliance or VCSA was the lack of a native backup mechanism within the appliance to perform backups of your vCenter data.
-With VMware vSphere vCenter 6.5 and the new VCSA 6.5 appliance, we have the new native backup ability within the appliance VAMI interface to perform backups of our vCenter database, events, configuration, etc. The native backup mechanism allows us to quickly and easily capture backups of our VCSA appliance and have these available in case we need to restore our configuration.
+With VMware vSphere vCenter 6.5 and the new VCSA 6.5 appliance, we have the new native VMware backup software ability within the appliance VAMI interface to perform backups of our vCenter database, events, configuration, etc. The native backup mechanism allows us to quickly and easily capture backups of our VCSA appliance and have these available in case we need to restore our configuration.
 Let’s take a look at what we need to configure to be able to capture our VCSA backups and the actual process required to setup the backup itself.

 Setup a Backup Server to Receive the Backups of vCenter Server Appliance

 The first step to getting ready to perform a backup of our vCenter Server Appliance is to setup a server that can be used as the target for the HTTPS, HTTP, SCP, FTPS, or FTP backup connection from our VCSA appliance.
 For the purposes of the following lab, we are using the Filezilla FTP server loaded on a Windows server that provides the target connectivity to our backup process from our VMware VCSA appliance.
 While the process to configure a specific application may be different from vendor to vendor, the basic steps required are the same.
 We setup our listening service on the server side along with credentials to authenticate and a target directory where our backups will actually be placed from our VMware VCSA appliance.